-Under the Maltese legal framework, foreign companies incorporated outside Malta may redomicile to Malta without the necessity of winding up their affairs in their jurisdiction.
-Thus this foreign company can will then become a Maltese Company at with full effects and thus can benefit from the same tax treatment a Maltese Company enjoys.
+Under the Maltese legal framework, foreign companies incorporated outside Malta may redomicile to Malta without the necessity of winding up their affairs in their jurisdictionForeign companies who undergo redomiciliation to Malta will become a Maltese Company and as such canbenefit from the same tax treatment that a Maltese Company enjoys.

 Conditions for redomiciling from a foreign Company to a Malta Company